Birding Period : February 25th , 2018 to March 10, 2018

 Office Escort : Bahar Hamanur, Vit Partner in Papua : Rani Tumundo, Charles Roring and Mauritz Kafiar

-The trip of Sulawesi part 1 you can read here http://www.vacationindonesiatours.com/news/tangkoko-nature-reserve-and-lore-lindu-national-park-birding-tours/
+The trip of Sulawesi part 1 you can read here https://www.vacationindonesiatours.com/news/tangkoko-nature-reserve-and-lore-lindu-national-park-birding-tours/

 February 25th, 2018